davidwrede/chef-web-docs-1/includes_handler/includes_handler_custom_syntax.rst

 where:

-* ``require`` ensures that the logging functionality of the |chef client| is available to the handler
+* ``require`` ensures that the logging functionality of the chef-client is available to the handler
 * ``ModuleName`` is the name of the module as it exists within the ``Chef`` library
 * ``HandlerName`` is the name of the handler as it is used in a recipe
 * ``report`` is an interface that is used to define the custom handler

-For example, the following shows a custom handler that sends an email that contains the exception data when a |chef client| run fails:
+For example, the following shows a custom handler that sends an email that contains the exception data when a chef-client run fails:

 .. code-block:: ruby